 Looking for the perfect font for a branding or logo project?
-Online font foundry HypeForType has handpicked 50 of the very best fonts for tackling a new logo design – and complied them into a handy list: 'Top 50 best logo fonts for 2015'.
+We’ve researched some of the very best fonts for tackling a new logo design – and complied them into a handy list for you to refer back to whenever you need.

 It's caps all the way with this deceptively decorative Antipixel package.
 Side by side the four weights give a surprising degree of variety, while the elongated letters and charmingly irregular edges suggest everything from Tim Burton movie credits to the label of your skinniest jeans.